What is Unlocator & Is It Safe For Streaming Content?

 This service has very few servers – just 40 in 37 countries.
 It's no wonder it doesn't do very well as a VPN service.
 You can choose any specific server you want and you can also bookmark it for easier access in the future.

-Unlocator is in Copenhagen, Denmark.
+Unlocator is based in Copenhagen, Denmark.
 It was established in 2013 as a Smart DNS service and only recently added a VPN component.

 Denmark falls with the 9-eyes jurisdiction, which is another reason why this service doesn't work well as a VPN.
 However, for streaming, the location doesn't really matter so much as servers are masked, so there is nothing that authorities can use against you.